Lesinhovski/ESP32-Tester/README.md

 # ESP32-TESTER

-This code will test every ESP32 ports.
+This code will test every ESP32 ports and tasks on both cores.
-Also will test tasks on both cores, and optionally will test input ports and ESP WiFi.
+Also will optionally test input ports and ESP32 WiFi.

-You can enable/disable WiFi and input tests changing the variables at User Area.
+You can enable/disable WiFi and input tests changing the variables at User Area (main.cpp).